-Invisalign treatment costs between $2,400 and $9,000.
-Like braces, Invisalign prices vary depending on factors like the severity of your condition and where you seek treatment.
+Invisalign treatment costs between $2,650 and $9,000.
+Like braces, Invisalign treatment prices vary depending on factors like the severity of your condition and where you seek treatment.

-Some orthodontists offer expedited Invisalign treatment for mild conditions, which cost less than traditional Invisalign, anywhere between $2,400 and $3,200.
-But generally, moderate or more severe cases will cost more than this, and include unlimited aligners to make sure the results are truly effective and long-lasting.
+Some orthodontists offer expedited Invisalign treatment for mild conditions, which costs less than traditional Invisalign treatment, anywhere between $2,650 and $3,200.
+But generally, moderate or more severe cases will cost more than this and include unlimited aligners to make sure the results are truly effective and long-lasting.

 As noted, prices may vary considerably between offices.
-It’s perfectly acceptable to visit a few different offices to compare prices and learn whether your condition can be treated by braces or Invisalign.
+It’s perfectly acceptable to visit a few different offices to compare prices and learn whether your condition can be treated by braces or Invisalign treatment.

 You’ll also want to consider the experience of your orthodontist.
-Braces and Invisalign are both tools for correcting teeth – the skilled doctor who uses the tool is your best asset for achieving a great grin.
+Braces and Invisalign aligners are both tools for correcting teeth – the skilled doctor who uses the tool is your best asset for achieving a great grin.

 For lower cost, more effective treatment, seek a dedicated orthodontist in a free-standing orthodontist’s facility, rather than a general dentist: orthodontists have the most experience with the methods and instruments used in aligning teeth and lower costs with a higher volume of patients.

 Many offices offer a complimentary initial consultation at no charge, to simply consult with an orthodontist.
-The doctor can give you a quote for treatment costs for braces and Invisalign, and you can discuss payment options with the staff.
+The doctor can give you a quote for treatment costs for braces and Invisalign aligners, and you can discuss payment options with the staff.